Lymphoedema Treatment Melbourne

 Aching or Discomfort

-General discomfort or aching in the swollen area, which may worsen with prolonged use or at the end of the day.
+While Lymphoedema is not always associate to pain, you may can experience general discomfort or aching in the swollen area, which may worsen with prolonged use or at the end of the day.
+And the longer you leave the Lymphoedema unattended from care, the worst the feeling may gets.

 Recurring Infections

-It’s important to note that these symptoms can vary in intensity and may develop gradually.
-Early detection and intervention are key to managing lymphoedema effectively.
+All the symptoms listed above can vary in intensity and may develop gradually.
+Therefore, early detection and intervention are key to effectively managing lymphoedema.

-If you notice any of these signs, consult a healthcare professional for assessment and to discuss appropriate management strategies.
+If you notice any of these signs, get in touch now for an assessment and to discuss appropriate management strategies.

 Exercises for Lymphoedema